benfrick/docs-portfolio/doc/commerce/mobile/post-purchase/use-order.md

 Calls to the Member List Orders and Member List Order Details by ID endpoints require an access token be sent in the request header.
 This allows Nike to verify that your app is authorized to perform the action on behalf of the consumer.

-Access tokens are obtained by calling Nike Unite services prior to calling the API which you ultimately want to reach.
+Access tokens are obtained by calling [accounts.nike.com](https://miniature-couscous-57c7acad.pages.github.io/){:target="new-tab"} or [Nike Unite/Identity](https://confluence.nike.com/display/USER/Unite+Platform+-+Product+Documentation){:target="new-tab"} prior to calling the API which you ultimately want to reach.

-To find out more on how to call Unite services to obtain access tokens, see the [Authorization](/doc/getting-started/using-nike-apis.html#authorization) section of the Using Nike APIs guide.
+To find out more on how to call [accounts.nike.com](https://miniature-couscous-57c7acad.pages.github.io/){:target="new-tab"} or [Nike Unite/Identity](https://confluence.nike.com/display/USER/Unite+Platform+-+Product+Documentation){:target="new-tab"} to obtain access tokens, see the [Authorization](/doc/getting-started/using-nike-apis.html#authorization) section of the Using Nike APIs guide.

 ### User Types